practicalli/clojure/docs/reference/jvm/common-options.md

-# Commonly used JVM Options
+# Common JVM Options

+Examples of commonly used options for any language on the Java Virtual Machine (JVM).

-> The JVM is excellent at self-optimising its performance.
+The JVM is excellent at self-optimising its performance.
 Introducing specific options should only be done if specific resource or performance issues have been identified.

-Examples of commonly used options for any language on the Java Virtual Machine (JVM).

 [Understanding memory usage](understanding-memory-usage.md) has more options to diagnose out of memory errors, garbage collection pauses and JIT compilation

-> #### Hint::`JDK_JAVA_OPTIONS` Environment Variable
+!!!
+HINT "`JDK_JAVA_OPTIONS` Environment Variable"
-> `JDK_JAVA_OPTIONS` is the official Environment Variable for setting options when calling `java`, `javac` and other Java commands to start running a Java Virtual Machine (Java version 9 onward).
+    `JDK_JAVA_OPTIONS` is the official Environment Variable for setting options when calling `java`, `javac` and other Java commands to start running a Java Virtual Machine (Java version 9 onward).

 ## Java heap size